GiacomoVianello-1/IR_assignment_1_07/README.md

 ### Behavior and design

-1. **Range filtering and Cartesian projection**: LiDAR polar data are converted into `(x,y)` points in the sensor frame after rejecting invalid or out-of-range values.
+1. **Range filtering and Cartesian projection**: LiDAR polar data are converted into $(x,y)$ points in the sensor frame after rejecting invalid or out-of-range values.

 2. **DBSCAN clustering**: The incoming point cloud is segmented into clusters with DBSCAN (`eps`, `min_samples`).
 Each cluster centroid is considered a potential obstacle.